 For many people, being arrested for a first DUI in California is the very first time they are ever being arrested and faced with the criminal justice system.

-This extremely scary experience has relatively benign consequences, unless there are aggravating factors, such as accident, presence of minors in the car, high blood alcohol level or career consequences for the driver.
-The punishment statute for a first offense DUI is found in California Vehicle Code Sections 23520, CVC 23536 and CVC 23538.
-With DUI probation, which is the case most of the times, the defendants may, but are not required to be sentenced to 2 days of jail and up to the maximum of 6 month.
-Barring presence of above mentioned aggravating factors, the sentence for a first offense DUI rarely involve any jail time.
+This extremely scary experience can have devastating consequences for many people especially if there are aggravating factors, such as accident, presence of minors in the car, prior DUI cases, probation violations or high blood alcohol level.
+The punishment statute for a first offense DUI is found in California Vehicle Code Sections 23520, CVC 23536, and CVC 23538.
+With a DUI probation, which is the case most of the time, the defendants may, but are not required to be sentenced to 2 days of jail and up to the maximum of 6 months.
+Barring the presence of above mentioned aggravating factors, the sentence for a first offense DUI rarely involves any jail time.

-Accidents and high blood alcohol level can result in more serious punishment for even a first offense DUI.
+Accidents and high blood alcohol levels can result in more serious punishment for even a first offense DUI.
 Although most judges will not sentence first offense DUI drivers to jail time, it is certainly a possibility.
-In addition, if the drunk driving involves an accident, most defendants will be required to do community labor or Caltrans.
-Depending on the severity of DUI, many judges will add additional conditions, such as MADD class, Hospital and Morgue visits, possible attendance in Alcoholic Anonymous groups, and longer alcohol educational programs.
+In addition, if drunk driving involves an accident, most defendants will be required to do community labor or Caltrans.
+Depending on the severity of DUI, many judges will add additional conditions, such as MADD class, Hospital, and Morgue visits, possible attendance in Alcoholic Anonymous groups, and longer alcohol educational programs.
 If the DUI involved an accident, the sentencing court must also order a restitution hearing where actual expenses of the victim or victims of the accident will be ordered to be reimbursed.
-All these more severe punishments are subject to negotiations with the prosecutors and the judges and can be minimized with by clever DUI defense attorney.
+All these more severe punishments are subject to negotiations with the prosecutors and the judges and can be minimized by a good DUI defense attorney.

 (f) Who is found in any public place under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, controlled substance, or toluene, in a condition that he or she is unable to exercise care for his or her own safety or the safety of others, or by reason of his or her being under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, or toluene, interferes with or obstructs or prevents the free use of any street, sidewalk, or other public way.